microsoft/TypeScript-Handbook/pages/Triple-Slash Directives.md

 Use these directives only when you're authoring a `d.ts` file by hand.

-For declaration files generatd during compilation, the compiler will automatically add `/// <reference types="..." />` for you;
+For declaration files generated during compilation, the compiler will automatically add `/// <reference types="..." />` for you;
 A `/// <reference types="..." />` in a generated declaration file is added *if and only if* the resulting file uses any declarations from the referenced `@types` package.

 For declaring a dependency on an `@types` package in a `.ts` file, use `--types` on the command line or in your `tsconfig.json` instead.